bric3/ascii-press/README.md

 ## Installation

-`hyde-hyde` can be easily installed as other themes:
+`hyde-hyde` can be easily installed as many other Hugo's themes:

 ```sh
 $ cd HUGO_SITE